 Do yourself a favour on your next visit to Indonesia and check out the wonderful Kuta Lombok Beaches!

 Kuta Lombok is a coastal town in the very south of this Indonesian Island.
-Click the link below to see how to get there and where to stay.
+Click HERE to see how to get there and where to stay.

 I spent 3 days in Kuta Lombok exploring along the pristine coastline both east and west from the central hub.
 It is as easy as renting a scooter for IDR 50,000 per day and choosing which direction to drive in!
 There are plenty of surf breaks to choose from and many surfboard rental shops in town that can sort you out if you are willing to get some waves.
 Be sure to rent a board from in town as there are no rental stores at the beaches.